wavelab/wave_geometry/docs/install.md

 wave_geometry requires:
   * an existing installation of [Eigen](http://eigen.tuxfamily.org) 3.3.2 or above
-  * an existing installation of Boost (only the header-only Optional library is used)
+  * an existing installation of Boost 1.58 or above (header-only libraries)
   * a C++14 compiler (tested on GCC 5.5, clang 4.0)

 It has only been tested on Linux.